RalphHightower/CCDD/README.md

 * Beginning with CCDD version 2.1.2 Python 3 is supported

+*** Version 2.1.10 has been released **

+Below is a brief description of what has changed in version 2.1.10
+* Changed the JTableHandler's pasteData() method to retain the primary key column values when replacing the entire contents of a table.
+When pasting data into a table, and the option to replace all of the existing table data is true, the entire table was deleted prior to pasting the new data.
+This included removal of the primary key column, which caused the TableEditorHandler's buildUpdates() method to treat the each row change as a deletion plus an addition since the primary key is used to match the changed rows.
+This deletion/addition sequence can cause table information to be lost (e.g., inherited fields, group associations, etc.)
+* Removed the call to updatePrimaryKeyIndices() in the TableEditorHandler's buildUpdates() method.
+This is not needed since the primary keys are retained when pasting.
+The method is not used, but is retained in the event a use case arises for it
+* Changed the DbTableCommandHandler modifyTableData() method so that it doesn't call the buildAndExecuteDeletionCommand() or buildAndExecuteAdditionCommand() methods for an instance table since only prototypes can have table rows deleted or added
+* Consolidated import code in the CommandLineHandler and corrected calls to the FileHandler's restoreDatabase() where the inputs were in the wrong order
+* Corrected the input order to restoreDatabaseFromJSONOrCSV() in the FileHandler's restoreDatabase() method
+* Removed duplicate code in the DbControlHandler's restoreDatabase() method
+* Changed the DbControlHandler's getRestoreNames() method to not append '_restored' to the database name if the database doesn't currently exist

 *** Version 2.1.9 has been released **

 Below is a brief description of what has changed in version 2.1.9